Technocolabs100/BigMart-Analysis-and-Prediction-on-Sales-Data/README.md

 ## Project Significance

-MartForecast aims to not only optimize inventory and boost sales for BigMart but also provide a framework for future decision-making.
+BigMart aims to not only optimize inventory and boost sales for BigMart but also provide a framework for future decision-making.
 Understanding the key drivers of sales can guide product placement, promotional strategies, and inventory stocking levels, leading to improved operational efficiency and customer satisfaction.

 ## Data Understanding